How to Choose The Right Software Development Partner?

 • Does your executive leadership team support software development outsourcing as a high-priority strategy?
 If you do not have buy-in from key stakeholders, it will be very difficult for an outsourcing partnership to work, whether it be nearshore or otherwise.

-• Do you have an operational team that is aligned to an outsourcing partnership?
-It is important that in-house product owners, project managers, software development managers, and business analysts are fully invested in the outsourcing partnership.
+• Do you have an operational team that is aligned to an third-party software development partnership?
+It is important that in-house product owners, project managers, software development managers, and business analysts are fully invested.

 • Do you have buy-in from the in-house team?
-Outsourcing is an alternative strategy to building an in-house team but it can also be complementary.
+Outsourcing your software development projects is an alternative strategy to building an in-house team but it can also be complementary.
 However, it’s vital that members of your in-house team feel empowered and not under threat.

-3. Create a Shortlist of Suitable Software Outsourcing Partners
+2. Create a Shortlist of Suitable Software Development Partners

 • Check the company’s portfolio/case studies and testimonials.
 If you have a mutual connection with someone they’ve worked with in the past, it would be a good idea to reach out and have a frank discussion about their values and working habits.
 While there are dozens of metrics to consider, a company’s track record should be upweighted.